Ropinirole: Medical uses

-Ropinirole is prescribed for mainly Parkinson's disease, RLS and extrapyramidal symptoms.
+Ropinirole is prescribed for mainly Parkinson's disease, restless legs syndrome, and extrapyramidal symptoms.
 It can also reduce the side effects caused by selective serotonin reuptake inhibitors, including Parkinsonism syndrome as well as sexual dysfunction and erectile dysfunction caused by either SSRIs or antipsychotics.

-Dosage

-Ropinirole is available in various preparations, ranging from a 0.25 mg tablet to a 5 mg tablet.
-The primary reason is dose titration.
-Prolonged-release tablets are available in 2-8 mg doses.

-For Parkinson's disease, the maximum recommended dose is 24 mg per day, taken in three separate doses spread throughout the day for the immediate-release formulation.
-The maximum dose recommendations of ropinirole for subjects with end stage renal disease (ESRD) should be reduced by 25% compared with those recommended for subjects with normal renal function.
-A 25% dose reduction represents a more straightforward dosage regimen in terms of available tablet strength, compared with a 30% dose reduction.

-For RLS, the maximum recommended dose is 4 mg per day, taken 1 to 3 hours before bedtime.
-A 52-week open label study had a mean dosage of 1.90 mg, once daily 1 to 3 hours before bedtime.
+A 2008 meta-analysis found that ropinirole was less effective than pramipexole in the treatment of restless legs syndrome.

 Side effects

 Ropinirole can cause nausea, dizziness, hallucinations, orthostatic hypotension, and sudden sleep attacks during the daytime.
 Unusual side effects specific to D3 agonists such as ropinirole and pramipexole can include hypersexuality, punding and compulsive gambling, even in patients without a history of these behaviours.

-Ropinirole is also known to cause an effect known as "augmentation" when used to treat restless legs syndrome, where over time treatment with dopamine agonists will cause RLS symptoms to become more severe.
+Ropinirole is also known to cause an effect known as "augmentation" when used to treat restless legs syndrome, where over time treatment with dopamine agonists will cause restless legs syndrome symptoms to become more severe.
 This usually leads to constant dosage increases in an attempt to offset the symptom progression.
-Symptoms will return to the level of severity they were experienced at before treatment was initiated if the drug is stopped; however, both ropinirole and pramipexole are known to cause painful withdrawal effects when treatment is stopped and the process of taking a patient who has been using the medication long-term off of these drugs is often very difficult and generally should be supervised by a medical professional.
+Symptoms will return to the level of severity they were experienced at before treatment was initiated if the drug is stopped; however, both ropinirole and pramipexole are known to cause painful withdrawal effects when treatment is stopped and the process of taking a patient who has been using the medication long-term off these drugs is often very difficult and should be supervised by a medical professional.